Killing of Jean Charles de Menezes: Leak of inquiry

 On 16 August 2005, British television network ITV released a report said to be based on leaked documents from the IPCC investigation which conflicted with previous statements by police chief Sir Ian Blair.
 The Met and the IPCC refused to comment on the allegations while the IPCC investigation was ongoing, though an anonymous "senior police source" claimed that the leak was accurate.

-Lana Vandenberghe, the IPCC secretary thought to be responsible for the leak, was suspended and subsequently sacked.
+Canadian Lana Vandenberghe, the IPCC secretary who admitted responsibility for the leak, was suspended and subsequently sacked.
 The IPCC launched an investigation into the leaking of the documents.
 On 21 September, Leicester Constabulary Serious Crime Unit initiated dawn raids on behalf of the IPCC on one Scottish and two London residential premises, at which time Vandenberghe was arrested.
-Two more dawn raids took place on 5 October, during which ITN journalist Neil Garrett and his girlfriend were arrested.
-On 4 May 2006, Leicestershire Police and the Crown Prosecution Service announced that no charges would be filed against Vandenberghe, Garrett or his partner.
+Two more dawn raids took place on 5 October, during which ITN journalist Neil Garrett and his pregnant girlfriend Louise, were arrested.

+On 4 May 2006, Leicestershire Police and the Crown Prosecution Service announced that no charges would be filed against Vandenberghe, Garrett, or his partner.